-ASP.NET vs PHP: What to Choose for Web Development
+ASP.NET vs PHP: Which one to Choose for Web Development?

 Table of Content

 Since the inception of PHP in 1994, Hypertext Preprocessor often known as PHP was created to enhance web development procedures.
-At first, known as Personal Home Page is now being used in different combinations of web template systems, web content management systems as well as frameworks by using a command-line interface embedded into HTML code.
-Other than programming tasks, the language is used in graphical applications as well as drone control – all because of its comprehensive bunch of features.
+PHP is used in web content management systems as well as frameworks by using a command-line interface embedded into HTML code.
+Other than programming tasks, the programming language is used in graphical applications and drone control, this is all because of its comprehensive bunch of features.

-Facebook, Wikipedia, WordPress.com, Yahoo!, Tumblr, MailChimp are some of the known websites built using PHP.
+Facebook, Wikipedia, WordPress.com, Yahoo!
+Tumblr, and MailChimp are some of the known great websites built using the PHP programming language.